Soil Fabrication Program

 Isn’t even using some human poop (biosolids) a risky practice as it may contain disease-causing pathogens?

-Walker asked almost 4 years ago
+Walker asked over 4 years ago

 Using biosolids as a component in top cover for landfill has minimal risk to human health, provided all regulations are followed.
 The biosolids are treated at the treatment plant to reduce pathogens to levels accepted by the Province of Manitoba before it is mixed into a soil at the landfill site.
 Summit Landfill is being used as the site for soil fabrication in part because it is a closed landfill with controlled access.
 Additionally, there is surface water runoff containment and vector control so that human health and safety are protected.